Chesham Building Society Conveyancing Panel Information

 3. as part of the HSBC panel reduction.

-my firm’s membership of the Chesham Building Society conveyancing panel was revoked but was reinstated on appeal, do I need to disclose these details on my application for CQS accreditation?
+my firm’s membership of the Chesham Building Society conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my CQS application?

 You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the CQS team a complete picture of what has gone on.
+This should not negatively affect your firm’s application but gives the CQS team viability as to what has gone on.

 What lender panels do you receive the most questions about?